Skin Health

 eczema 3

 More specifically, when it comes to utilizing Staphylococcus epidermidis for the sake of eczema sufferers, Dr. Tang drives the development of salves that maintain the bacteria’s viability, create a more pleasant experience for patients.
+She sees her work as giving people an additional tool in the toolbox when managing eczema.

 “Eczema impacts millions of lives a year.
 And many of them are children.
 These solutions can bring natural relief.
 That's something I'm really proud of.” - Stefanie Tang, Ph.D., Category R&D Director Medicated Skincare at Bayer.